Red-Flake/burpsuite-nix/nixos-options.md

-Whether this extension should be enabled
+Whether to automatically load this extension on Burp startup\.
+Unloaded extensions will still be present, but have to be manually loaded\.